KayMohh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ###################################################################################################

-Basically What we will be doing is this task is shell expansion and aliases.
+Basically What we will be doing in this task is shell expansion and aliases.